Epidermolysis bullosa: Treatment

 Research has focused on changing the mixture of keratins produced in the skin.
 There are 54 known keratin genes—of which 28 belong to the type I intermediate filament genes and 26 to type II—which work as heterodimers.
 Many of these genes share substantial structural and functional similarity, but they are specialized to cell type and/or conditions under which they are normally produced.
 If the balance of production could be shifted away from the mutated, dysfunctional keratin gene toward an intact keratin gene, symptoms could be reduced.
-For example, sulforaphane, a compound found in broccoli, was found to reduce blistering in a mouse model to the point where affected pups could not be identified visually, when injected into pregnant mice (5 μmol/day = 0.9 mg) and applied topically to newborns (1 μmol/day = 0.2 mg in jojoba oil).
+For example, sulforaphane, a compound found in broccoli sprouts and few other vegetables, was found to reduce blistering in a mouse model to the point where affected pups could not be identified visually, when injected into pregnant mice (5 μmol/day = 0.9 mg) and applied topically to newborns (1 μmol/day = 0.2 mg in jojoba oil).

 As of 2008, clinical research at the University of Minnesota has explored allogeneic bone marrow transplantation for RD and junctional EB, treating a two-year-old child who is one of two brothers with EB.
 A second transplant has also been performed on the child's older brother.
 A Missouri boy has also successfully undergone the transplant, as well as a 5 year old boy from Alabama.
 So far there have been 12 successful transplants.
 Another transplant is scheduled for a California baby.
 A clinical trial is planned for 30 subjects.
 However, the immune suppression that bone marrow transplantation requires causes a risk of serious infections with large scale blisters and skin erosion.
 Indeed, at least four people have died in the course of either preparation for or institution of bone marrow transplantation for EB, out of only a small group of patients treated so far.
 The mechanism of action of this therapy is unclear as hematopoietic stem cells are not thought to contribute to epithelial lineages.
 Rather, it is speculated that cross-correction from tissue-resident graft-derived immune cells contributes to the observed clinical benefit.